Ava Dobson

-Ava Dobson (born June 9, 2008) is an American racing driver who most recently competed in the 2025 GB4 Championship for Arden Motorsport.
-She previously drove for Velocity Racing Development in the 2024 GB4 Championship.
+Ava Dobson (born June 9, 2008) is an American racing driver who competes in F1 Academy for Hitech with support from American Express.

+Dobson previously competed in the 2025 GB4 Championship for Arden Motorsport.
+She also previously drove for Velocity Racing Development in the 2024 GB4 Championship.

 Racing career

+Dobson began karting at the age of seven.

 Formula 4 United States Championship

-After being one of five female drivers awarded with the Parella Motorsports Holdings Powering Diversity Scholarship in 2023, Dobson would make her car racing debut in the 2023 Formula 4 United States Championship driving for Jay Howard Driver Development.
+After being one of five female drivers awarded with the Parella Motorsports Holdings Powering Diversity Scholarship in 2023, Dobson made her car racing debut in the 2023 Formula 4 United States Championship driving for Jay Howard Driver Development.
 She joined for the third round of the championship, the first after her fifteenth birthday, following an extensive testing program.
-She would finish 31st in the championship with a best finish of 11th.
+She finished 31st in the championship with a best finish of 11th.

 USF Juniors

 2023

 Towards the latter part of the 2023 USF Juniors season, Jay Howard Driver Development entered the series; Dobson joined them for their first round at Road America.
 She had a best result of 11th in race three and finished 16th in the championship.